Field Placement Program

 - The supervisor at the placement must be a licensed lawyer.
 He or she must submit a letter of interest, specifying what the student will do for the organization and addressing how the organization will ensure an excellent legal learning experience for the student.
 The letter of interest can be included with the application packet or can be submitted separately to the Program Director.

-Applications for Summer 2017 are due to Professor Joyce Rosenberg by 5 p.m.
-May 5.
+Applications for Fall 2017 are due to Professor Jennifer Schmidt by 5 p.m.
+August 22.
 Students must attend both a mandatory orientation class and a mandatory Professionalism in Practice class in person.
 Students who do not attend will not be able to receive credit through the Field Placement Program.
 Students should plan their travel and the start dates of their field placements accordingly: